Alex Petrov's Teaching Page

 I enjoy teaching and I consider the opportunity to interact with young, bright, and open-minded people among the major attractions of my academic career.
 I have come to realize, after some trial and error, that learning and not teaching is the critical activity in the classroom.
 What is important is what students do; what professors do only matters to the extent it influences students' behaviors and learning practices.
 Accordingly, I consciously try to promote active discussion in the classroom in addition to lecturing.
 I also try to motivate the students to invest the hours necessary to master the material after class by providing plenty of home assignments, midterm exams, and regular feedback.

-During the autumn quarter of 2008, I am scheduled to teach the following course:
+In the Fall semester of 2024, I teach the following course:

-During the winter quarter of 2008, I am scheduled teach the following course:
+In the Spring semester of 2025, I will teach two sections of the following course:

 Past Courses